skedgo/tripgo-api/docs/extensions.md

 For taxi and TNC providers we defined a [Taxi](https://skedgo.github.io/TSP-APIs/taxi/) API which allows you to:

-- add static pricing (in `coverage` endpoint), which will be shown as an estimate cost and used by our routing engine when creating trip alternatives.
+- Add static pricing (in `coverage` endpoint), which will be shown as an estimate cost and used by our routing engine when creating trip alternatives.
-- provide realtime ETAs for products
+- Provide real-time ETAs, which might differ by "product".
-- provide realtime estimated costs based on specific trip details
+- Provide real-time costs estimations based on specific trip details.
-- enable in-app booking capabilities, so users can directly initiate the booking process through our platform or WLs
+- Enable in-app booking capabilities, so users can directly initiate the booking process through our platform.

 ### Shared bikes and scooters